ibm-cloud-docs/vpc/fs_snapshots_about.md

 * File share snapshots cannot be copied to another zone or region.
 They are stored in the same location as the file share.
 If you want the snapshots to survive the loss of the availability zone, you need to configure replication for the file share.
 When a replica share is created, all snapshots that are present on the source volume are also copied to the replica.
 * Snapshots are not supported on shares with Access control mode "VPC".
 * Taking snapshots are also not supported on replica shares or Accessor shares.
-However, the `/.snapshot` directory is accessible both on replica and Accessor shares.
+However, the `/.snapshot` and `.snap` directory is accessible both on replica and Accessor shares.

-* [Beta]{: tag-cyan} During the beta release of regional file shares snapshots are not supported.
-The Backup for VPC service cannot be used to automate the snapshots of second-generation file shares with regional availability during this release.
+## Snapshots for second-generation file shares
+{: #rfs-snapshots}

+Customers with special access, you can provision second-generation file shares with the `rfs` profile and create snapshots of these shares.
+During the [select availability]{: tag-green} phase, second-generation storage volumes can range in size from 1 GB to 32 TB.
+You can create snapshots of the entire volume as needed.
+You can take up to 30 snapshots per share in a region.
+If needed, this limit can be increased upon request.
+{: preview}

+You can use your snapshots to create other second-generation file shares in the same region.
+You can't use your second-generation snapshot to create a zonal file share.
+Similarly, you can't use first-generation file share's snapshot to create a share with the `rfs` profile.

+You cannot schedule the creation of snapshots in this release.

 ## Securing your data
 {: #fs-snapshot-data-security}